The hopeful side of cancer

 Adding treatments and side effects and fear and myriad emotions to the mix can be overwhelming and exhausting.
 We know that.
 We can’t fix it.

 But we can promise that, thanks to CHN Support Volunteers across the county, no one has to face the challenges of cancer alone.

 “If all your volunteers are like the one that I spoke with, then you have exceptional people volunteering for you that make the illness I’m going through easier to contend with.”
 We couldn’t have said it better ourselves!

 So, on behalf of the patients, caregivers, brothers, sisters, friends and more who have found hope in conversation and light in the darkness, we say to each of our volunteers: Happy Volunteer Appreciation Week!

 Sarah Miretti Cassidy is the Director of Marketing and Patient Outreach for Cancer Hope Network.
-Click HERE to request a volunteer match or HERE for more information about becoming a volunteer.
+Use this form to request your match today.